-English 11 Honors (0114)1 CreditGrade 1140 WeeksPrerequisite:English 10 or 10H and teacherrecommendation
+English 11 Honors (0114)1 CreditGrade 1140 Weeks

-The full-length play and the novel are the genres stressed.
+Prerequisite: English 10H preferred but not required.
+85 average and/or teacher recommendation The full-length play and the novel are the genres stressed.
 Students will engage in the writings of weighty authors such as Melville, Hawthorne, Dickinson, Thoreau, Emerson, Whitman, and others.
 In addition, students are expected to independently research extra materials and read "outside" critical analyses on the writers and works used.
 Because this course is intended for the highly motivated student, extensive personal involvement via discussions and class presentations is expected, as is a healthy appreciation for challenging literature.

-AP Language and Composition (0119)1 CreditGrades 11, 1240 WeeksPrerequisite: English 10/11 or 10H/11H, with at least an 85 average and teacher recommendation

-This elective is for any junior or senior who truly appreciates the power of words and the art of language as it appears in our daily lives and in the writings of those who have been published in years past.
+AP Language and Composition\ (0119)1 CreditGrades 11, 1240 WeeksPrerequisite: English 10/11 or 10H/11H, with at least an 85 average and teacher recommendation This elective is for any junior or senior who truly appreciates the power of words and the art of language as it appears in our daily lives and in the writings of those who have been published in years past.
 While promoting writing in many contexts for a variety of purposes, the 11th grade AP English Language course is the place where nonfiction texts and contexts take center stage.
 Here students think deeply about language as a persuasive tool and about the dynamic relationship of writer, context, audience and argument.
 We read and write from a different perspective and talk about familiar techniques of diction, syntax, imagery and tone.
 We learn how persuasive writers combine these devices to the service of argument.
 This is a fantastic course for students who want a challenging environment in which to grow.